baranwalayush/baranwalayush/README.md

 ## 🏆 Achievements
 - **Pupil** on Codeforces, **3-star coder** on CodeChef and Solved **300+ problems** on LeetCode.
-- Delivered a workshop on **Competitive Programming** as the Secretary of Co.L.D.,Coding & Infosec Club.
+- Delivered workshop on **Competitive Programming** as the Secretary of Co.L.D.,Coding & Infosec Club.
-- Led many post-contest discussions as the Secretary of Co.L.D.
+- Many more......In Progress.......

 ---